skip to main content

 Is CenturyLink good for streaming?

 CenturyLink is good for streaming if you have a fiber internet package through the provider.
-CenturyLink’s fiber plan provides gigabit speeds, giving you more than enough bandwidth to stream in 4K on multiple devices at once.
+CenturyLink’s fiber plan provides fast speeds, giving you more than enough bandwidth to stream in 4K on multiple devices at once.

-CenturyLink’s DSL plans will also give you enough speed to let you stream, but since the DSL speeds are much slower, you may experience buffering and slowdowns.
+CenturyLink’s DSL plan will also give you enough speed to let you stream, but since the DSL speeds are much slower, you may experience buffering and slowdowns.
 Aim to get 25 Mbps per person in your household so you’ll have enough speed to stream properly, or reduce your video resolution to improve your connection.

 What’s the best router to use with Xfinity and CenturyLink?